advay-sinha/MentalityAI/README.md

-# 🧠 Intelligent Mental Health Chatbot
+# 🧠 Intelligent Mental Health Chatbot : MentalityAI

 A chatbot powered by AI to provide empathetic conversations, mood tracking, and mental health resources.
-This project was developed during a 3-day hackathon to showcase how technology can promote mental well-being.
+This project was developed to showcase how technology can promote mental well-being.

 ---